Bodhi Tree Bookstore: Los Angeles area book fairs

 The Bodhi Tree Bookstore was a founding and participating member of the Los Angeles Times Book Fair when it began in 1996 but ceased participating in 2008.

 In 2002, the City of West Hollywood started a regional West Hollywood Book Fair, modeled upon the highly successful annual Los Angeles Times Book Fair.
 The Bodhi Tree Bookstore had a booth at the book fair until the physical bookstore closed at the end of 2011.

-Psychic reading program

-The Bodhi Tree Bookstore Psychic Reading program started in 1998 and readings were done in a covered area between the Annex and New Book buildings.
-Readings offered included tarot reading, dreamwork, animal divination, astrology, aura cleansing, numerology, and psychic channeling or mediumship.

 Bookstore cats

 The Bodhi Tree Bookstore had a reigning cat for several years.
 The first holder of the crown was "Chubby", a large orange colored male cat.
 He joined the staff in the 1970s.
 The second reigning cat was "Little Girl", a friendly long-haired multi-colored cat.
 "Little Girl" was much admired.
 In 1998, LA Weekly's Best of LA identified "Little Girl" as number 2 for the Best Bookstore Cat.
 She was given the distinction as "the cat with the most karma."